Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: Introduction

-As the carbon credit mechanism matures, it role in mitigating global temperature rise is increasingly recognised.
+As the carbon credit mechanism matures, its role in mitigating global temperature rise is increasingly recognized.
 Decision-making must now integrate strategies for managing both carbon emissions and the carbon credits cost.
-For organisations with high emissions, the cost of purchasing additional carbon credits can be substantial \cite{carbonmanagement}, making accurate carbon credit price prediction essential for effective cost management \cite{carbonprice}.
+For organizations with high emissions, the cost of purchasing additional carbon credits can be substantial \cite{carbonmanagement}, making accurate carbon credit price prediction essential for effective cost management \cite{carbonprice}.

-Additionally, many organisations opt to either inaccurately disclose their carbon emissions or avoid voluntarily disclosing their actual carbon emissions in practise \cite{carbon69}.
+Additionally, many organizations opt to either inaccurately disclose their carbon emissions or avoid voluntarily disclosing their actual carbon emissions in practice \cite{carbon69}.
 This creates significant risks for businesses, particularly when managing carbon emission responsibilities that are closely tied to corporate reputation and financial performance.
-For example, some organisations fail to actively manage their carbon emissions, particularly by not purchasing carbon credits to offset excess emissions.
-Such practices not only clearly violate policy regulations but also expose organisations to greater compliance risks.
-To avoid the potential damage to their corporate image, such as fines, a decrease in market value, and harm to their reputation, many organisations choose not to disclose their actual carbon emissions, carbon management practices, or the associated operational costs in their financial reports \cite{carbon72}.
-In this paper, our findings reveal that better engineering the carbon credits for industry sectors can enable an enhanced transparency of the process, which can significantly boost the organisation performance.
+For example, some organizations fail to actively manage their carbon emissions, particularly by not purchasing carbon credits to offset excess emissions.
+Such practices not only clearly violate policy regulations but also expose organizations to greater compliance risks.
+To avoid the potential damage to their corporate image, such as fines, a decrease in market value, and harm to their reputation, many organizations choose not to disclose their actual carbon emissions, carbon management practices, or the associated operational costs in their financial reports \cite{carbon72}.
+In this paper, our findings reveal that better engineering the carbon credits for industry sectors can enable an enhanced transparency of the process, which can significantly boost the organization performance.